 With ABAC, the data platform team can quickly and easily share and manage data policies, accelerating time to data and increasing data volume to users.
-In fact, GigaOm published a study comparing RBAC (Apache Ranger) to ABAC (Immuta), which resulted in the same findings: a set of pretty simplistic policy scenarios resulted in 75x more policy changes (including creation of roles) with RBAC than with Immuta’s ABAC approach.
+In fact, GigaOm published a study comparing various platforms’ RBAC to Immuta’s ABAC, which concluded in the same findings: a set of pretty simplistic policy scenarios resulted in 93x more policy changes (including creation of roles) with RBAC than with Immuta’s ABAC approach.

 ABAC is the key to scaling data policy management.

 Give Immuta a shot yourself.
 We have deep integrations with Databricks, Snowflake, Trino, Starburst, Amazon Redshift, and Azure Synapse (SQL), which allows you to inject our ABAC control model directly into those platforms.